 Many businesses use blogs to keep their customers informed on what they are doing.
-Your blog probably has some great content, but you want to make sure that it is getting as much exposure as possible.
+Your blog likely has some great content, yet you want to make sure it is getting as much exposure as possible.

-Your solution to this problem is to repurpose your newly-minted blog content for a new format.
-Consider turning your best blogs into vlogs or podcasts to play to the needs of your audience.
+Your solution to this opportunity is to repurpose your newly-minted blog content for a new format.
+The information from an article can be used as the basis for a new video or podcast to better suit your audience.2 Consider rounding-up past posts into a “how-to” guide or “best-of” collection.
+These can be turned into an ebook or even a new in-depth article.
 You can also turn some of your most intriguing blog information into social media posts.
 Take smaller tidbits of information from the blog to create your post, but remember to link to the original article.

 The concept of repurposing content is not new.
 We all want to create amazing articles and content that educate, entertain and motivate our potential customers and clients.
 Unfortunately, or perhaps realistically, time and budget do not always allow for the research, development and publication of this content.
 That’s why we are big believers in repurposing content and working efficiently to achieve great results.
 Now is the time to dust off the shelves and explore your archives to discover what content can be optimized and repurposed to help your business generate awareness and leads.